chanpuraraj/eLibrary/README.md

 •	Language and Tools: Java, Angular, GitLab, Spring MVC, JavaScript, JPA, Maven, Bootstrap, MS SQL
 •	Created dynamic web application for students to book online study rooms of the campus library
 •	Implemented feedback facility using natural language processing and sentimental analysis
-•	Collaborated in a team and presented scenario to class via PowerPoint presentation